donutrj/verdigris2/content/Characters/Gear/Equipment.md

 ## Belt
 A character’s belt is where you’d stash your weapon, ammo, and other rapidly accessible items.
 ## Pack
 A character’s pack is where they keep bulk items that don’t need to be accessed in the heat of the moment.
-A pack is equal to character's [[Characters#Attributes|strength]] + 4.
+A pack is equal to character's [[Stats#Attributes|strength]] + 4.
 # Selling Goods
 When selling goods to merchants, players typically receive half the listed value.
 At GM discretion,  players may make a single Charisma Test to haggle.
 If successful, the merchant will pay an additional ten percent per SL.
 ## Coinage